petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/filter.md

 Filter  |   Query   |   Search query.
 Simple search query, logical expressions, field:value form, wildcard.
 Order   |   OrderDirection  |   Asc, Desc
 Order   |   OrderByField    |   Any field from your dataset.
-Pagination  |   Limit   |   Item count in response object.
+Pagination  |   Limit   |   Item count in the response object.
 Maximum value is 1000.
+When limit value is -1 it will return all the result items, but maximum 1000.
 Fields  |   -   |   Requested fields.
 Empty means all the available fields.
-The id field is a must.
+Use "*" to get all the fields.

 > `Important`: Maximum pagination limit: 1000.